Ryansswell/Quiz/README.md

 ## Features
 If your project has a lot of features, list them here.
 ## Tests
-This has been tested on W3C markup validator and the link is included on project.
+This has been tested on W3C markup validator and no errors or warnings to show.